Mark-Mulligan/Mark-Mulligan.github.io/README.md

 # Mark Mulligan

 ## About Me
-Hey, I'm and I am a web developer based in Dallas, TX.
+Hey,  and I am a web developer based in Dallas, TX.
 I first picked up coding as side hobby when I was working as a Band Director.
 I then began using my new found skills to create resources for my students.
 My hobby soon became my passion, and I decided to take the next step by attending the SMU Coding Bootcamp to study Full-Stack Web Development.